s-sajid-ali/icaruswf/wiki/csresearch00.md

 ```

 ## Establishing a new working session

+Make sure to cd into the directory where you cloned the repository.
 ```
 # environment variables for current versions of icarus code and hepnos, and source and build directories.
 export ICARUS_VERSION=09_37_02_vecmt04